StephenCleary/blog-stephencleary-dotcom/blog/_posts/2014-06-12-a-tour-of-task-part-4-id.md

 int Id { get; }
 {% endhighlight %}

-I've talked a bit about [task (and task scheduler) identifiers before]({% post_url 2013-03-21-a-few-words-on-taskid-and %}), so I'll just cover the high points here.
+I've talked a bit about [task identifiers before]({% post_url 2013-03-21-a-few-words-on-taskid-and %}), so I'll just cover the high points here.

 First, in spite of what the documentation says, the identifiers are not actually _unique_.
 They are pretty close, but not actually unique.
 The identifiers are generated on-demand, and will never be zero.